luisricardodiaz/BoomAI/README.md

-# Link to Devpost Post
+# Link to Devpost Post and Demo

 <a href = "https://devpost.com/software/boomai"> Link </a>